-The subscriber shall use its private keys in accordance with the terms accepted on the agreement.
+The Subscriber shall use its private keys in accordance with the terms and conditions accepted on the agreement, and in accordance with CP and CPS.

 The private keys are personal in a way that the subscriber must not make them available to third parties.